nosir/cleave.js/doc/reactjs-component-usage.md

 - Add ReactJS `onChange` event listener

-    Internally it interpolates native React `onChange` and `onKeydown` events, does all the formatting magic and triggers the event callback.
+    Internally it interpolates native React `onChange` and `onKeyDown` events, does all the formatting magic and triggers the event callback.

     The only thing getting added to the event object is the `rawValue` (delimiter stripped value) of the input field, that you might be interested in.